 Here is a list of dogs I can remember and somethings that made them special … (pretty good chronology order, though some might be a bit out or forgotten)

 – My granddads old dog, pretty much a flea bag, my granddad could run his hand down it and catch them.

 – Rico, (see the picture above) my nans German sheppard, who would take me by my arm with its mouth and drag me through the house to show its new toy or chewing bone.
 Playing catch with a big dog like that indoor wasn’t the best but he was very gentle when he ran about.
 Snored like a trooper when sleeping under the coffee table and demanded that you hold his paw, would stop snoring and kick you until you grabbed the paw again.

 – Snoopy, black (show, I think) cocker spaniel , scared of water and unfortunately did bite one of my school mates when he jumped down and scared Snoopy while he was eating his new bone.
 So had to put it down when he was around two years old.

-– Black cocker spaniel, can’t for the life of me remember its name.
-Was only 10 or so weeks old when he ran out the back door to see where my dad was and ended up on the road and got run over and died on the way to the vet.
+– Tasja a black cocker spaniel, can’t for the life of me remember its name.
+She only 10 or so weeks old when he ran out the back door to see where my dad was and ended up on the road and got run over and died on the way to the vet.

 – Bessie, my uncles first German shepard, very well trained dog, came 4th in the European champs and was so friendly.
 I could just about hold her when my uncle was trying out a new skill on her, others of his dogs would pull me down.
 Even if I was bigger and stronger later on.